mvdwetering/yamaha_ynca/README.md

 ## Presets

-> [!NOTE]
-> Presets for DAB tuner are currently experimental.
-The DAB tuner uses different commands from the other inputs so I had to guess a bit on how it works and might have been wrong.
-I am unable to test it because my receiver does not support DAB.
-Please provide feedback in the [Discussions](https://github.com/mvdwetering/yamaha_ynca/discussions) or [Issues](https://github.com/mvdwetering/yamaha_ynca/issues).

 Presets can be activated and stored with the integration on many inputs.
 The most obvious inputs that support presets are the radio inputs like AM/FM tuner.
 Due to limitations on the protocol the integration can only show the preset number, no name or what is stored.
 Inputs that support presets are: Napster, Netradio, Pandora, PC, Rhapsody, Sirius, SiriusIR, Tuner and USB.

 Presets can be selected in the mediabrowser of the mediaplayer or in automations with the `media_player.play_media` service.
 When selecting a preset the receiver will turn on and switch input if needed.